Sohila-Hashem/FS-CLI-like/readme.md

 # Usage Instructions

 -   after setting up the project, make sure to create a text file in the root directory with the name of your choice.
--   import/require the main function and pass the path to the created text file.
+-   import/require the main function then pass the path to the created text file.